Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is Babbel or Duolingo better?

 Having used both programs, I can say that Babbel is better than Duolingo in terms of effectiveness, engagement, and guidance.
-I like that Duolingo is free, but that’s about it.
+I like that Duolingo is free, but it doesn’t get you very far in language learning.
 Babbel is hands-down the better overall language learning app.

 Which app is better for grammar?